RedPRL/cooltt/doc/ic-design.md

 rules for `normalizeterm` and `print` entirely, since they're not in scope and invoke other IO effects (e.g. printing things to the screen for the user to inspect).

+We write `Γ ⊢ d ~> t` for "elaboration as it exists now in the implementation, specifically only referring to an environment.

+We write relational symbols like `restore p c'` to denote where IO heavy operations take place that are below the level of abstraction of this description.

 ```
 —————————————————————–—–[quit]
 Γ | c ⊢ quit ~> Quit , c